Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 4.2

 How many rows of data would remain if we removed all rows with any no-data values from our data (including no-data values in the `MAX` and `MIN` columns)?
-If you test this, be sure to save the modified DataFrame to another variable name or do not use the `inplace` parameter.
+If you test this, be sure to save the modified `DataFrame` with another variable name or do not use the `inplace` parameter.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_cell"]